 Building a reputation that may not be perceived well by others in the industry due to the fact that The Sun newspaper is under scrutiny for their use of Page 3 girls could have a negative impact on your career.
 Images that are captured in the early years will stay with you in the future.
 If you wish to move into another area of modelling the Page 3 spread may go against you.
 Therefore, consider all your options before you accept the offer of a topless photoshoot.

 The No More Page 3 campaign ran by Lucy Holmes had such a positive impact with the Sun removing the topless aspect from the resident feature with sales unaffected.
 The first issue printed after the agreement was of two women in bikinis frolicking on the beach.
 A change which feels more like a step in the right direction rather than a complete victory.

 Many, I’m sure would like to witness compelling articles within a newspaper with current information on substantial, important facts.
+The type that the Guardian prints.
 However, the type of publication does dictate the content with the demographic preferring gossip and scantily clad women.
 The small victory on this occasion is the agreement that boobs are not news, which was the concern that initially started the debate.